November 9-10, 2023

 Reservation information coming soon.

 All events of the conference will be located at the Convention Center.
-Standard rooms at the hotel may be reserved at a special conference rate of $139 plus tax.
-This rate is valid through October 11, 2023.
+Standard rooms at the hotel may be reserved at a special conference rate of $145 plus tax.
+This rate is valid through October 27, 2025 while rooms are still available.

 In the evening, make sure you take time to relax and enjoy the surrounding area.
 Shop at places like the Ann Taylor or Saks Fifth Avenue and eat at restaurants like Maggianos or The Cheesecake Factory.
 Shop at places like Forever 21 or H&M or go to the AMC Theater to catch that movie you have been wanting to see!